 PROBATIONARY PERIOD: The first twelve (12) months of employment following hire, rehire or promotion.
 Unpaid leave shall not count toward the completion of the probationary period.
 For newly hired employees, the twelve (12)-month probationary period shall begin with the employee's first day of assignment within the Sheriff's Office, or the first day following academy graduation, whichever is later.
-A probationary employee is an employee in a probationary period.
-Failure of the probationary period and a return to the classification held prior to promotion is not discipline.
+A probationary period and a return to the classification held prior to promotion is not discipline.